 Physical therapy can also help stretch the muscles that support your cervical spine to increase blood circulation and increase your flexibility.

 There’s no reason to live with chronic neck pain.
-Call to schedule a consultation at South Valley Neurology or request an appointment online today.
+Call to schedule a consultation at South Valley Neurology today.